Join in for animals! Get involved at university…

 Aryan is studying law at the University of Bristol, and is part of the University Law Clinic.
 He believes that Animal rights should be given the same stature as Human Rights and the first step to achieve it would be to make universities teach students Animal Law.
 Alongside this he loves wildlife photography and his dream is to see the black panther in it’s total wild nature.

-My name is Kshitija and I am a third year Law student at the University of Liverpool.
 I have always been passionate about animal welfare and have been volunteering at various animal charities such as RSPCA for several years.
 My third year dissertation also is on the topic of the development of animal welfare regulations.
-I’m so pleased to be representing A-Law at Liverpool and learn more about the field of animal welfare law!
+I’m so pleased to be representing A-Law and to learn more about the field of animal welfare law!
 I look forward to working with the professionals here and doing my bit to help support the organisation.

 Naomi is a PhD student at Durham University.
 She first became interested in law when studying a jurisprudence module during her year abroad in Paris and, following a Master’s degree at Oxford, began her legal studies.
 Her current research turns to continental literature and philosophy in approaching the legal question of personhood for animals, fostering a posthumanist openness that welcomes the animal as a guest rather than an enemy, as a subject instead of an object.
 In lieu of blurring the distinction between human/animal, she is considering the possibility that the animal could teach us how we ourselves might escape the hostility of intellectual captivity and bias in the hopes of envisaging a post-anthropocentric conception of ‘animalhood’.
 She is excited to organise A-Law events involving other faculties in the humanities and sciences to encourage a multiplicity of viewpoints on legal issues.
 In her free time, you can probably find her in a park surrounded by squirrels or rehabilitating injured pigeons!